danforthcenter/plantcv/docs/installation.md

 A list of minimum tested software dependencies is listed below:

-- Python 2.7.x
+- Python 2.7
-    - argparse 1.1.x
+    - argparse 1.1
-    - dateutil 1.5
+    - cv2 2.4
-    - matplotlib 1.2.x
+    - matplotlib 1.5
-    - numpy 1.7.x
+    - numpy 1.11
+    - pandas 0.18
+    - pytest 2.9
+    - python-dateutil 2.6
+    - scikit-image 0.12
+    - scipy 0.18
-    - setuptools
+    - setuptools 28.6
-    - cv2 2.4.x
-- OpenCV 2.4.x
+- OpenCV 2.4
-- SQLite 3.7.x
+- SQLite 3.7
-- Git 1.8.x
+- Git 1.8

 ### Installation tutorials

 The tutorials below require that you have administrator privileges.
 If you are not logged in as the root user you will need to execute the following commands with root authority by prepending all commands with the sudo command.
-If you do not have administrator privileges you will need to contact your system administrator.
+If you do not have administrator privileges you will need to contact your system administrator or manually install the dependencies into your user directory.

 #### RedHat Linux

-We use [Centos](https://www.centos.org/) x86 64-bit minimal release 7.2 currently on our system.
+We use [Centos](https://www.centos.org/) x86 64-bit minimal release 7.3 currently on our system.
 The minimal install is a bare-bones server installation with only necessary packages installed.
 More complete editions of CentOS, including those with a graphical user interface should work fine as well.
 After installation, connect to the server with SSH or a local terminal and execute the following commands to install PlantCV.

 Install the developer tools (includes compilers and other tools)